 The standard lifetime allowance (SLA) reduced from £1.25m to £1m on 6 April 2016.
 Two fund protection options were introduced to offer some transitional protection for people who think they will be affected by the SLA reduction.
 These are fixed protection 2016 (FP2016) and individual protection 2016 (IP2016).
-These FAQs look at the IP2016 option.
-There is a separate FAQ page covering FP2016.
+This section looks at the IP2016 option.
+FP2016 is covered in a separate section of this article

 IP2016 is only an option for those with pension savings (including any pensions already in payment) of more than £1m on 5 April 2016.

 People who apply for IP2016 will be given a protected lifetime allowance equal to the lower of:

 The protected lifetime allowance will be quoted as a monetary amount and won’t change over time.
 If the SLA increases above the protected amount, the IP2016 protection would cease to apply and the higher SLA will become relevant.

 It is possible for those with IP2016 to make further pension contributions or accrue additional defined benefit rights after 5 April 2016.
 However, these additional pension savings are likely to be subject to a lifetime allowance charge when benefits are taken if they exceed an individual’s protected lifetime allowance (or the SLA, if higher).